vt5491/generator-webvr-decorator/README.md

 Unfortunately, both WebVR and three.js involve large amounts of tedious boilerplate.
 If you've never created a WebVR app before, it may take you several days to figure what needs to be done as documentation is sparse.
 Even experienced WebVR application developers may find it takes several hours to set up a basic application, particularly when you have to integrate it into a non-trivial platform such as Angular.

-webvr-decorator allows you to inject the necessary code into an existing application, in the form of an independent MVC *subapp*, that allows you to display a [basic VR enabled scene of a rotating cube](http://vt5491.github.io/#/).
-And by using a generator, you get a simple but useful skeleton architecture utilizing standard WebVR and THREE.js best practices, providing a solid foundation on which you can build your own VR capability, and integrate into your existing application.
+*webvr-decorator* allows you to inject the necessary code into an existing application, in the form of an independent MVC *subapp*, that allows you to display a [basic VR enabled scene of a rotating cube](http://vt5491.github.io/#/).
+And by using a generator, you get a simple but useful skeleton architecture utilizing standard WebVR and THREE.js best practices, providing a solid foundation on which you can build your own VR capability, and integrate into an existing application.

 ## Getting Started